patebry/pate-citibot2/README.md

 Now  change directories with the code `cd (directory name)`

 ## Dependencies
-To install all of the dependencies run `yarn add` or `npm install -S` This will add all of the dependencies in a package.json file
+To install all of the dependencies run `yarn install` or `npm install -S` This will add all of the dependencies in a package.json file

 ## Setting up Auth0 variables